 Dark chocolate is usually a combination of three simple ingredients; cocoa butter, cocoa powder/mass, and some sugar.

 Some bars of chocolate also have several additional ingredients such as flavorings and the emulsifier soy lecithin.

-A poor quality bar of chocolate may also have vegetable oils in it rather than cocoa butter.
+A poor quality bar of chocolate may also have vegetable oils in it rather than genuine fat from the cocoa bean.